 Housing is very important; the broiler house must serve several purposes, the prominent one is protection against harsh weather conditions and pests.
 These two can increase your cost of production through diseases and infections, hence, you need measures to reduce the cost of housing your birds.

-One of the ways to indirectly lower the cost of your broiler production through housing is through the orientation of your broiler pen.
+One of the ways to indirectly lower the cost of your broiler production through housing is through the orientation of your broiler house.
 The broiler house must be oriented in an east to west direction; that is, the narrow section should face the east and the wider section should face the north-south to reduce sunlight in the pen.

 The litter material and its management also play a prominent role in lowering the cost of your broiler production.
 How?